 - Recording live sound and voice-over

 - Adding music and sound effects

 Our short film about Toddler’s Cove in Canterbury for the Westgate Parks Project

-If you would like to discuss how video could enhance your community engagement, please contact us with the specifics of your project.
+If you would like to discuss how video could enhance your community engagement, please contact us.

 The expert in your pocket